 Nigerian court orders firm that won $9 bln case against government to forfeit assets

-The order comes after two men linked to the company, Process & Industrial Developments (P&ID), pleaded guilty to charges of fraud and tax evasion on the company's behalf, the court said on Thursday.
+The order comes after two men linked to the company, Process & Industrial Developments (P&ID), pleaded guilty to charges of fraud and tax evasion on its behalf, the court said on Thursday.

 The impact on the British Virgin Islands-based firm and its international arbitration award, now worth some 20% of Nigeria's foreign reserves, was not immediately clear.